[Update 2022 Dec. 4] Added contrastive learning / decoding methods.

 Generation of variables with ARDM.
 Figure taken from the Autoregressive Diffusion Models paper

 SSD-LM is a semi-autoregressive approach, which simply consists in iteratively generating successive chuncks of tokens, with biderectional context within each chunk being generated.
 The model works on the simplex space of the vocabulary, i.e. probability distributions in input and output instead of learned embeddings.
 The tokens are converted to “almost-one-hot” vectors $\mathbf{x}_i = {k \mathrm{if} j=i, -k \mathrm{otherwise}}_{j=0}^{\lvert \mathcal{V} \lvert}$ ($k$ is an hyperparameter) intended to mimic the logits (performing softmax on $\mathbf{x}_i$ results in an almost one-hot vector).
 It allows to avoid having to map the generated embeddings to discrete tokens after the final diffusion step.
 However, the authors added a projection operation to the denoised logits for each diffusion step.
 No experiments have been conducted without projection, i.e. denoising the raw output logits from the previous step.
-A drawback of working with logits on the vocabulary simplex is that the model will not take advantage of the learned embedding capacilities of LMs, especially knowing the pre-trained models are now abundant.
+A drawback of working with logits on the vocabulary simplex is that the model will not take advantage of the learned embedding capabilities of LMs, especially knowing the pre-trained models are now abundant.
 The pros and cons of both approaches need to be further investigated.
 The authors achieved results with SSD-LM matching those of AR models, especially GPT2 (medium, large, xl) on open-ended text generation, at the cost of a much slower inference speed.
 Each chunk of token is generated with up to 2500 diffusion steps.
 This limitation is addresses by TESS, which is almost identical to SSD-LM but generates whole sequences at one time in a non-autoregressive way (thus not considering the sequential dependency of text).

-AR-Diffusion introduced an “autoregressive-like” generation process which aims to leverage the sequential nature of text in order to enforce a “positional-conditionning” of the first positions to the following ones.
+AR-Diffusion introduced an “autoregressive-like” generation process which aims to leverage the sequential nature of text in order to enforce a “positional-conditioning” of the first positions to the following ones.
 It which consists in noising the input sequence decreasingly by positions.
-This way, the positions on the left of the sequence (i.e. beginning) will unndergo a faster movement from gaussian noise to token embedding, while those on the right (i.e. next positions) are denoised more slowly and benefit from the transformation of the previous positions.
+This way, the positions on the left of the sequence (i.e. beginning) will undergo a faster movement from gaussian noise to token embedding, while those on the right (i.e. next positions) are denoised more slowly and benefit from the transformation of the previous positions.
 For inference, the authors introduce a “skipping mechanism”.
 Instead of performing $T$ denoising steps, the mechanism will perform a reduced number of $M$ denoising steps, which can reach the same results thanks to the “multi-level” denoising.
 AR-Diffusion achieves results comparable to these of other diffusion-based models, but at an inference speeds hundred(s) of times faster.

 Generation of text with AR-Diffusion over several denoising steps.
 Figure taken from the <a href="https://openreview.net/forum?id=0EG6qUQ4xE">AR-Diffusion paper</a>